kmkouokam/terraform-aws-modules-VPC-MySql_ActiveMQ-Elasticached-Beanstalk/README.md

  terraform plan
  terraform apply

-It will generate passwords for MySQL and ActiveMQ and store in the parameter store in the system manager.
+It will generate passwords for MySQL and ActiveMQ and store them in the parameter store in the system manager.

 Will create MySQL, Elaticached, and ActiveMQ instances and a backend security group.

-The bastion module should be created before db moddule.
+The bastion module should be created before the db module.

 Without this block: the terraform local backend, an error message will be generated saying the state file could not be read.